Non-universal Thermal Hall Responses in Fractional Quantum Hall Droplets

-In the thermodynamic limit, one can prove that both the sector- and parity-resolved of MR partition functions and their average flow to the same chiral central charge $c=3/2$ and thus converge to the same quantized THC~\footnotemark[\value{footnote}].
-We obtain the specific heat contributed by the Majorana fermions in the asymptotic limit $(\beta \alpha_1 \rightarrow 0)$ to be:

-Interestingly, we find that the leading-order correction term (linear in $\beta \alpha_1$) for the Majorana fermion modes vanishes regardless of the parity or the boundary condition, indicating the intrinsic robustness of the non-Abelian modes.
-As illustrated in Fig.~\ref{fig:finiteTem and Quasihole}a, finite-size systems exhibit the same robustness of $\kappa$ across all sectors near $\beta \alpha_1=0$.
-However, for larger deviations, the corrections become both parity- and sector-dependent.
-Hence, besides interference measurements, parity-resolved deviations in $\kappa$ offer another potential experimental benchmark for non-Abelian topological order.
-Finally, the leading order THC of the MR edge contributed by both $U(1)_2$ bosons and Majorana fermions under linear dispersion is:
+In the thermodynamic limit, both the sector- and parity-resolved Moore–Read (MR) partition functions approach the same chiral central charge $c=3/2$ and thus the same quantized THC \footnotemark[\value{footnote}].
+In the asymptotic limit $\beta\alpha_1 \to 0$, the Majorana contribution to the specific heat is $C_{MF}\sim C_0/2+\mathcal{O}(\beta^2,\alpha_1^2)$, with the linear correction in $\beta\alpha_1$ vanishing for all parity and boundary conditions—signaling the intrinsic robustness of non-Abelian modes.
+As shown in Fig.~\ref{fig:finiteTem and Quasihole}a, this robustness persists near $\beta\alpha_1 = 0$, while larger deviations render $\kappa$ parity- and sector-dependent.
+Such parity-resolved shifts offer an additional probe of non-Abelian order.
+The total THC for the MR edge combining $U(1)_2$ bosons and Majorana fermions is